PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 ![unoptimized chunk mesh](/Assets/unoptimized_chunk_mesh.png)

-To make it so voxel's don't draw their side if that side has a neighboring voxel, we need an algorithm to smoothly calculate where we want don't voxel's.
+To make it so voxel's don't draw their side if that side has a neighboring voxel, we need an algorithm to calculate where we want and don't want voxel's.
 For terrains the most popular option is to use Noise.
 Perlin Noise, Complex Noise, Value Noise...
 Noise is a way of getting smoothed random numbers.
 Most noise algorithms take in an offset in either 2D or 3D and then return a number between 0 and 1.
 If you saved the values of a noise function on a texture fading between black (0) and white (1) it might look like this.

 ![TODO textured greyscale perlin noise image]()

-We could initialize a 3D array of data, using the noise, once at the beginning of our chunk draw and then reference that when building voxels to check if they have neighbors.
+We could initialize a 3D grid array of data storing bools (true = solid, false = not solid) using a 3D version of this noise at the beginning of our chunk draw and then reference that as grid of "voxel" when building voxels to check if they have neighbors.
 This saves us on processing power at the trade off of using memory.
-We would have to do this if we wanted editable terrain.
-If we wwere to take this approach we could store numbers to represent different block types in the 3D array.
+We would have to do this if we wanted editable terrain, so wecould save the current chunk data as a 3D array grid.

 There is a noise library in the Resources of this repositiory called FastNoiseLite.zip.
 It is taken from [here](https://github.com/Auburn/FastNoiseLite/tree/master/CSharp) Download our repo and open the prepared zip and drag the folder "FastNoiseLite" into your project so that your project looks like this.